The best portable induction hobs that are energy-efficient and easy to use anywhere

 Unclear instruction manual which means you need to mainly use your own initiative to get started

-We haven’t found a more efficient portable induction hob at this price point than the VonShef model by VonHaus.
-Its clean, contemporary looks are supplemented by 10 heat controls that allow you to carefully tailor the settings – so whether you are rapidly boiling water for pasta, whipping up a stir fry with one of the best woks, or slow-cooking a batch of stew, it can handle your cooking needs.
+I haven’t found a more efficient portable induction hob at this price point than the VonShef model by VonHaus.
+Its clean, contemporary looks are supplemented by 10 heat controls that allow you to tailor the settings carefully – so whether you are rapidly boiling water for pasta, whipping up a stir fry with one of the best woks, or slow-cooking a batch of stew, it can handle your cooking needs.

-We love that the hot plates themselves are larger than most too, allowing you to use generously-sized soup pans with ease.
+I love that the hot plates themselves are larger than most too, allowing you to use generously-sized soup pans with ease.
 Small drawbacks include a shorter cable, which can be restrictive given that you need to be right next to a plug socket, and a slightly unclear instruction manual.

-However, as with most of the best portable induction hobs, the settings are fairly intuitive – once we’d got to grips with the basics we found no need for the included help sheets.
+However, as with most of the best portable induction hobs, the settings are fairly intuitive – once I’d got to grips with the basics we found no need for the included help sheets.
 This model won't add too much time to your kitchen cleaning routine, is good value, and has two convenient hob rings.
 A great overall pick.

 The best portable induction hob for large families